Simple Everyday Recipes

 • 2 teaspoons dried parsley

-• optional: fresh parmesan cheese and chopped fresh basil
+• optional toppings: grated parmesan cheese and chopped fresh basil

 Instructions